FarmBot/farmbot-arduino-firmware/README.md

 **This firmware is automatically bundled into [FarmBot OS](https://github.com/FarmBot/farmbot_os).
 The following instructions are for isolated Arduino development only.**

 **NOTE:** We tag releases when they are stable.
-The latest version (on master) is not guaranteed to be stable.
+The latest version (on main) is not guaranteed to be stable.

 See [releases](https://github.com/FarmBot/farmbot-arduino-firmware/releases) to find a stable release.